 The last resort, if nothing else works, is to reinstall macOS.
 But on most occasions, it won’t come to that.

 Whether you buy movies to watch offline, download music, or send and receive large files to and from colleagues, slow downloads can become very frustrating.
-However, if you follow the steps above, you should be able to diagnose the problem and speed up downloading on your Mac.
-And if you use CleanMyMac X, you’ll end up with a clutter-free, smooth-running Mac as well.
+However, if you follow the steps above, you should be able to spot the problem and speed up downloading on your Mac.
+And if you use CleanMyMac X, you’ll also end up with a clutter-free, smooth-running Mac!